pyt-team/TopoModelX/docs/challenge/index.rst

 Description of the Challenge
 -------------

 The purpose of this challenge is to foster reproducible reasearch in Topological Deep Learning, by crowdsourcing the open-source implementation of neural networks on topological domains.
-Participants are asked to contribute code for a previously existing Topological Neural Network (TNN), and test it on a toy dataset.
+Participants are asked to contribute code for a previously existing Topological Neural Network (TNN), and train it on a protein interaction dataset.

-Implementations are built using TopoModelX, a Python package for deep learning on topological domains.
-Each submission takes the form of a Python script defining a layer of a given TNN, and a Jupyter Notebook implementing and testing a TNN built with this layer.
-The TNN layer leverages the coding infrastructure and building blocks from the package `TopoModelX <https://github.com/pyt-team/TopoModelX/tree/main/topomodelx>`_.
-Participants submit their Python script and Jupyter Notebook via `Pull Requests <https://github.com/pyt-team/TopoModelX/pulls>`_ to this GitHub repository, see Guidelines below.
+Implementations are built using  `TopoModelX <https://github.com/pyt-team/TopoModelX/tree/main/topomodelx>`_, a Python package for deep learning on topological domains.
+Each submission takes the form of a  `Pull Request <https://github.com/pyt-team/TopoModelX/pulls>`_ to TopoModelX containing the necesary code for implementing a TNN from the literature.
+The implementation leverages the coding infrastructure and building blocks from TopoModelX.

 *Note:* *We invite participants to review this file regularly, as details are added to the guidelines when questions are submitted to the organizers.*

 ⭐️ Publication Outcomes for Participants ⭐️
 -------------
 **Every submission respecting the submission requirements** will be included in a white paper summarizing findings of the challenge.
-Participants will have the opportunity to co-author this publication.
+All participants with qualifying submissions will have the opportunity to co-author this publication.

 Participants with the top 8 best submissions will have the opportunity to co-author a software paper on TopoModelX submitted to the **Journal of Machine Learning Research**.

-🏆 The best submisison in every topoglogical domain (hypergraph, simplcial, cellular, combinatorial) will recieve special recognition at the  `TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.
+🏆 The best submisisons in each topoglogical domain (hypergraph, simplcial, cellular, combinatorial) will recieve special recognition at the  `TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.

 Deadline
 -------------